 Exciting Mentoring News at UofL!

-Dr. Aruni Bhatnagar of the Department of Pharmacology and Toxicology was named the recipient of the 2014 CSGS Outstanding Mentor Award.
+Dr. Aruni Bhatnagar of the Department of Medicine was named the recipient of the 2014 CSGS Outstanding Mentor Award.
 This is not the first mentoring award Dr. Bhatnagar has been awarded--he was also named SIGS' 2009 Outstanding Faculty Mentor, and subsequently serves on the SIGS Mentor Advisory Board.

 Over the course of his research Dr. Bhatnagar has had the pleasure of working with and mentoring over 30 junior faculty, post-doctoral fellows and graduate students.
 Part of his role as the current Director of the NCRR-funded Diabetes and Obesity Center is to mentor junior faculty and help train them to become independent investigators and to oversee the training of graduate students and post-doctoral fellows.